Water Filters FAQs:

 33. Do you have to do any maintenance on the water filter housings?

 a.
 Yes.
 When replacing your cartridges, you should you inspect the black o-ring that is inside the long end of the housing (the sump) and lubricate it with food grade silicon grease if it's dried out (available at Home Depot).
 This is required to prevent leaks.
+We also suggest you bring in a water professional (master plumber) periodically to inspect the water filter, inlet /outlet fittings, water lines and faucet for potential problems and wear to prevent future leaking problems.

 34. What are chloramines, and what is the best way to remove them from our water?